 Permanent residence in the Netherlands can be awarded for both EU/EEA or Swiss citizens but also for those individuals who are coming from different countries.
 For the latter, the Immigration Department will perform a separate check in order to determine if the provisions of certain EU Directives are met.
 In some cases, it is important for non-EU/EEA or Swiss citizens to also meet the criteria set forth in the national Dutch legislation.

-The general conditions for obtaining a residence permit in Netherlands are the following:
+The general conditions for obtaining a residence permit in Netherlands in 2023 are the following:

-- - valid residence permit: when applying for the permanent residence, the applicant must have a valid and non-temporary residence permit.
+- valid residence permit: when applying for permanent Dutch residency, the applicant must have a valid and non-temporary residence permit.

 The following documents are needed for all applications to obtain a permanent residence permit in Netherlands: